 We primarily rely on our existing cash and marketable investment securities balances, as well as cash flow generated through our operations to fund our business.
 Revenue in our ESS segment depends largely on our ability to continuously make use of our available satellite capacity with existing customers and our ability to enter into commercial relationships with new customers.
 Consumer revenue in our Hughes segment depends on our success in adding new and retaining existing subscribers and driving higher average revenue per subscriber across our wholesale and retail channels.
 Revenue in our enterprise and equipment businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
 Service costs related to ongoing support of our direct and indirect customers and partners are typically impacted most significantly by our growth.
 There can be no assurance that we will have positive cash flows from operations.
-As a result of the COVID-19 pandemic, in accordance with orders received from our enterprise customers, we have deferred or canceled the delivery of some products or services and we, thus, may not be able to realize the cash flow from such products or services.
+As a result of the COVID-19 pandemic, in accordance with instructions received from some of our enterprise customers, we have deferred or canceled the delivery of some products or services.
+We expect to realize the cash flow from those deferred products and services in the second half of 2020 and in 2021.
+Our cash flow could be further adversely impacted the longer the COVID-19 pandemic impacts domestic and global activity.
 Furthermore, if we experience negative cash flows, our existing cash and marketable investment securities balances may be reduced.

 We have a significant amount of outstanding indebtedness.
-As of March 31, 2020, our total long-term debt was \$2.4 billion.
+As of June 30, 2020, our total long-term debt was \$2.4 billion.
 Refer to our Form 10-K for a discussion of the terms of our long-term debt.
 Our liquidity requirements will be continue to be significant, primarily due to our remaining debt service requirements and the design and construction of our new EchoStar XXIV satellite.
+Our 7 5/8% Senior Unsecured Notes due 2021 (the "2021 Notes") with an outstanding principal balance of \$900.0 million mature and are due and payable in June 2021.
 We may from time to time seek to purchase amounts of our outstanding debt in open market purchases, privately negotiated transactions or otherwise, depending on market conditions, our liquidity needs and other factors.
 The amounts we may repurchase may be material.
 In addition, our future capital expenditures are likely to increase if we make acquisitions or additional investments in infrastructure, technologies or joint ventures to support and expand our business, or if we decide to purchase or build additional satellites or other technologies or assets.
 Other aspects of our business operations may also require additional capital.
 We also expect to owe U.S. Federal income tax for 2020.

-We anticipate that our existing cash and marketable investment securities are sufficient to fund the currently anticipated operations of our business through the next twelve months.
+We anticipate that our existing cash and marketable investment securities are sufficient to repay our 2021 Notes that mature and are due and payable in June 2021 and to fund the currently anticipated operations of our business through the next twelve months.